Piotr1215/az-300-prep-kit/README.md

 ### #3: Preview features are NOT included in the exam curriculum

 Preview features are not included, but you should keep an eye on the exam page and check for updates.
 For example, while I was preparing for the exam it has been updated and some preview features are now GA.

-The most significan change is increasing infrastructure related questions to almost **half** of the exam questions and reducing section dedicated for development in cloud.
-After the update the exam leans very heavily towards infrastructure questions.

 ### #4: Always answer all the questions.
 There is no penalty for wrong answers